mlrun/mlrun/docs/serving/custom-model-serving-class.md

 can connect in a graph to form complex real-time pipelines.

 The basic serving function has a logical `router` with routes to multiple child `models`.
-The url or the message determines which model is selected, e.g. using the url schema:
+The URL or the message determines which model is selected, e.g. using the URL schema:

     /v2/models/<model>[/versions/<ver>]/operation